By Shereen Siewert, Editor and Publisher

 Wausau Pilot & Review

-As always, thank you for reading.
-We appreciate you.
+As always, thanks for reading.
+We appreciate each and every one of you.